dankamongmen/notcurses/INSTALL.md

 Install build dependencies:

-`apt-get install build-essential cmake doctest-dev zlib1g-dev libavformat-dev libavutil-dev libdeflate-dev libgpm-dev libncurses-dev libqrcodegen-dev libswscale-dev libunistring-dev pandoc pkg-config`
+`apt-get install build-essential cmake doctest-dev libavformat-dev libavutil-dev libdeflate-dev libgpm-dev libncurses-dev libqrcodegen-dev libswscale-dev libunistring-dev pandoc pkg-config`

-If you only intend to build core Notcurses (without multimedia support), you can omit `libavformat-dev`, `libavutil-dev`, and `libswscale-dev` from this list.
-If you do not want to deflate Kitty graphics, you can omit 'libdeflate-dev'.
+If you only intend to build core Notcurses (without multimedia support), you can omit `libavformat-dev`, `libavutil-dev`, and `libswscale-dev` from this list. `zlib1g-dev` can be substituted for `libdeflate-dev`; build with `-DUSE_DEFLATE=off` in this case.
 If you don't want to generate QR codes, you can omit 'libqrcodegen-dev'.

 If you want to build the Python wrappers, you'll also need: